MASTG-TECH-0056: Installing Apps

 Filza¶

-( Host-Device Data Transfer) or AirDrop to copy the IPA file to your device, after which you can simply navigate to the IPA file on your file system and click the Install
+Filza allows you to install an IPA file already on your device.
+You can use either scp ( Host-Device Data Transfer) or AirDrop to copy the IPA file to your device, after which you can navigate to the IPA file on your file system and click the Install button in the top right corner.

 ipainstaller¶

-The IPA can also be directly installed on the iOS device via the command line with ipainstaller.
-Naturally, this requires a jailbroken device, as otherwise you cannot SSH into the device.
-After copying the file over to the device, for example via scp
+The IPA can also be installed directly on an iOS device via the command line using ipainstaller.
+Naturally, this requires a jailbroken device; otherwise, you cannot SSH into it.
+After copying the file over to the device, for example, via scp ( Host-Device Data Transfer) or AirDrop, you can execute ipainstaller with the IPA's filename:

 ipainstaller Uncrackable.ipa